deezboe/Angry-Neighbor-Decomp/README.md

 ![alt text](https://play-lh.googleusercontent.com/cJsK0l-g6hUyjMPCEQ-B1LaoJnnZijuF_oXhimsvxvsNA0RZUYuUhAUFUwjU0eWLGKY=w2560-h1440-rw)

+## Bugs
+- The game crashes when the player gets caught.

 ## Thanks to
 - My friend Pradzuhs for having the decompilation on his drive
 - SpanishFreddy for the decompilation of Angry Neighbor